Health policy and management: Variations in medical practice and quality of care

 Unwarranted variations in medical practice refer to the differences in care that cannot be explained by the illness/medical need or by patient preferences.
 The term “unwarranted variations” was first coined by Dr. John Wennberg when he observed small area (geographic) and practice style variations, which were not based on clinical rationale.
 The existence of unwarranted variations suggests that some individuals do not receive adequate care or that health resources are not being used appropriately.

-The main factors driving these variations are: increasingly complex healthcare technology, exponentially increasing medical knowledge and over reliance on subjective judgement.
+The main factors driving these variations are not limited to; increasingly complex healthcare technology, exponentially increasing medical knowledge and over reliance on subjective judgement.
 Unwarranted variations have measurable consequences in terms of over/under utilization, increased mortality, and increased costs.
 For example, a 2013 study found that in terms of Medicare costs, higher expenditures were not associated with better outcomes or higher quality of care.

 Medical practice variations are an important dimension of health policy and management - understanding the causes and effects of variations will guide policymakers to develop and improve upon existing policies.
 In managing practice variations, it is important to perform assessments of the diseases/procedures with high levels of unwarranted variations; a comparison between the care delivered and the standard care guidelines will highlight discrepancies and provide insight into improvement areas.

 Policymakers should take a comprehensive approach to align policies, leadership, and technology in order to effectively reduce unwarranted variations in care.
 Effective reduction requires active patient involvement and physician engagement though standardization of clinical care with a focus on adherence to care guidelines and an emphasis on quality based outcomes.